Skip to main content

 Pixabay

-Whether you love peanut butter and banana, apple and almond butter, or sliced pear and sunflower seed butter, nut butter and fruit makes an excellent pre-workout snack because the combination contains an ideal ratio of nutrients to fuel your body for physical activity.
+Whether you love peanut butter and banana, apple and almond butter, or sliced pear and sunflower seed butter, the combination of nut butter and fruit makes for an excellent pre-workout snack because the combination contains an ideal ratio of nutrients to fuel your body for physical activity.
 Bananas are packed with potassium, an electrolyte that may help prevent muscle cramps while exercising.
 If you prefer something a little more savory, you can also enjoy carrot sticks, celery, or other crudités instead.
 Sweet potatoes or other root vegetables also make a good vehicle for almond butter or peanut butter and provide complex carbohydrates and fiber for sustained energy.

 three whole grain pieces of toast on plates with fruits and vegetables.